jaimetur/PhotoMigrator/docs/ROADMAP.md

 - ### TODO:
   - #### 🐛 Bug Fixing:
-    - [ ] Fix Docker launcher on Windows.
     - [ ] Fix no catch exeptions during `Automatic Migration`.
     - [ ] Update GPTH to fix files with extensions not matching their content.
 ---